iksaku/jorgeglz.io/src/content/blog/2023-06-08-https-behind-vpn.md

 slug: https-behind-vpn
 title: Automatic HTTPS for private resources with Caddy
 description: |
-  Why self-sign when you can pull SSL Certs from a Certificate Authority?
+  Why self-sign when you can pull TLS Certs from a Certificate Authority?
 Let's see how Caddy can help you add Automatic HTTPS for your private resources.
 date: 2023-06-08
 ---

-Back in the day, managing SSL certificates for your websites was more like a chore than an _useful_ task; it involved time, tears and prays to the Sysadmin gods hoping that your websites will not break when updating its SSL certificates.
+Back in the day, managing TLS certificates for your websites was more like a chore than an _useful_ task; it involved time, tears and prays to the Sysadmin gods hoping that your websites will not break when updating its TLS certificates.

 Up to this point, I'm pretty sure many of you have heard about [Caddy](https://caddyserver.com/), the _Ultimate Server_.
-At least to me, Caddy has been a godsend because it has _Automatic SSL Renewal_ and I can just:
+At least to me, Caddy has been a godsend because it has _Automatic TLS Renewal_ and I can just:

 1. Spin up a Server
 2. Upload my application